thomasarivera/thomasarivera.github.io/essays/redefining_limits.md

 ---

 ## Introduction:
-Nothing is more exciting than learning a new programming language.
+Nothing is more exciting than learning a new programming language: In this case, it is JavaScript.
 It starts with a simple “Hello World.” almost like the program welcomes me; However, it's all a facade.
 Like many other tutorials, what hides behind the excitement is hours of boring text.
 Despite this, the end result makes it all the more rewarding.

 ## Is It Any Good?: